LiamPietralla/lmp-snippets-store/docs/powershell/basic-template.md

----
-sidebar_position: 1
----

 # PowerShell Script Template

-This is a basic template for a power shell script, that can be used as a starting point for your own scripts.
+This is a basic template for a PowerShell script, that can be used as a starting point for your own scripts.

 ## Prerequisites